eafoc/Yeast_Transformation_OT/README.md

 The new file will be saved in the Opentrons_scripts folder.

-You can now run your new file in the opentron!
+You can now run this in the opentron!